SAP-samples/cloud-espm-cloud-native/README.md

 #### Test ESPM application locally
 To test ESPM application [Postman REST Client](https://www.getpostman.com/apps) can be used.
-There a Postman collection which is [provided](./documentation/postman-collections/ESPM-Local.postman_collection.json) which has all the request URLs and sample request body payloads(in case of POST request), this can be used for testing.
+There a Postman collection which is [provided](./documentation/postman-collections/ESPM-Local.postman_collection.json), it has all the request URLs and sample request body payloads(in case of POST request).

 ## Running the application on Cloud Foundry

 To run the application on Cloud Foundry you need an account on SAP Cloud Platform Cloud Foundry Environment or signup for a [SAP Cloud Platform Cloud Foundry Environment trial account](https://cloudplatform.sap.com/try.html)
-*Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete application*
+*Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application*
-To run the complete application, one will need around 5.5 GB or RAM.
-Each of the 5 Spring boot applications (Product Service, Customer Service, Sales Service, Worker and Tax Service) needs 1 GB of RAM and Gateway needs around 512 MB.
+To run the complete ESPM application, one will need around 5.5 GB of RAM.
+Each of the 5 Spring boot applications (Product Service, Customer Service, Sales Service, Worker and Tax Service) needs 1 GB of RAM and Gateway (based on Node.js) needs around 512 MB.
 The optimal way to run application is
-* Signup for SAP Cloud Platform Neo trial account by following steps in this [link](https://cloudplatform.sap.com/try.html)
+* Signup for SAP Cloud Platform Neo trial account by following [these steps](https://cloudplatform.sap.com/try.html)
 * Run Tax service in [SAP Cloud Platform Neo Environment](./tax-service#running-on-sap-cloud-platfrom-neo-environment)

 * The recommended way to consume the Tax service would be via a [Destination Service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/7e306250e08340f89d6c103e28840f30.html).
 In the current implementation, for simplicity the tax service url of the application running on SAP Cloud Platform Neo is hard coded in Cloud Foundry manifest.yml (env name TAX_SERVICE under module espm-sales-svc).
 This is not a recommended approach since if the tax service url changes the new url must be updated in manifest file for the env TAX_SERVICE and the application must be redeployed.
 This would mean some downtime for the ESPM application.